518656993

 Psychological support and training for operators

-An integral part of the project was the support for the activities of the education team provided by professional psychologists.
-On the one side, these professionals helped the educators to interpret, understand and relay the significance of the conflict experienced by children and adolescents during their holiday; on the other side, they promoted moments of dialogue among participants.
+An integral part of the project was the support for the activities of the social workers’ team provided by professional psychologists.
+These professionals helped social workers to interpret, understand and relay the significance of the conflict experienced by children and adolescents during their holiday while also assisting them with some moments of dialogue.

-Educational staff was also involved in multiple training activities, specific to their different roles: managers, coordinators, entertainment staff, educators, support staff and medical-healthcare teams.
+The care staff were also involved in multiple training activities aimed at various roles: managers, coordinators, entertainment staff, carers, support staff and medical teams.
 The courses focused on professional expertise, the responsibilities of all adults during the holidays, workplace safety and first aid.

-Particular attention was given on the reporting, recognition and combating of bullying through the application of a management system consistent with the UNI/Pdr 42:2018 standard.
+A special focus was placed on the reporting, recognition and combating of bullying through the application of a management system consistent with the UNI/Pdr 42:2018 standard.

 The project and the 2030 Agenda for sustainable development